Venom12345672/Chat-Application_AppConCompetition/README.md

 3) PubNub Push Notification.

 *All messasges will be in order*
+*Messages will be deleted after 1-1.5 days (Free API Plan of Chat Server)*
 ## NOTE: App works with internet connection only.

 # RUN PROJECT ON YOUR OWN LOCAL MACHINE: